Continued from "Mare in the Moon".

 - Easily Forgiven: A bit of magic and one "I'm sorry" are enough to reconcile Princess Luna.
-Not too surprising considering she was the one who spent all that time imprisoned which Celestia can't have wanted but was forced to do; Word Of God states something was corrupting Luna and the corruption was finally driven out when (as mentioned in another episode) the heroines activate the full potential of the Elements.
+Not too surprising considering she was the one who spent all that time imprisoned which Celestia can't have wanted but was forced to do (indeed season four touched upon this, Celestia did all she can to reason with Luna but was ultimately forced to use force); Word Of God states something was corrupting Luna and the corruption was finally driven out when (as mentioned in another episode and explored further in the comics) the heroines activate the full potential of the Elements.

-- Evil Gloating: Nightmare Moon does this to Twilight after smashing the Elements Of Harmony right in front of her,, telling her that she never had a chance of stopping her and has failed to save the world.
-Twilight's friends provide her with a very effective Shut Up, Hannibal!.
+- Evil Gloating: Nightmare Moon does this to Twilight after smashing the Elements of Harmony right in front of her, telling her that she never had a chance of stopping her and has failed to save the world.
+Twilight's friends provide her with a very effective Kirk Summation.

 - Exactly What It Says on the Tin: Friendship is magic.
 Devastatingly powerful magic.